alexzhornyak/ScxmlEditor-Tutorial/README.md

 2. Based on [Qt SCXML framework](https://doc.qt.io/qt-5.9/qtscxml-index.html)
 Supports **null, ecmascript** datamodels

+Also you may write your own testing application using the corresponding API

 ### External debugging
+In this mode ScxmlEditor only listens UDP commands for highlighting states and displaying messages in CallStack panel

+#### Qt SCXML framework debugging
-Include ['scxmlexternmonitor2.h'](Include/scxmlexternmonitor2.h) header to your project and follow [the instructions](Include/README.md)
+For Qt SCXML applications you may include ['scxmlexternmonitor2.h'](Include/scxmlexternmonitor2.h) header to your project and follow [the instructions](Include/README.md)

 #### Example of debugging Qt Calculator-QML project
 ![MonitorQML1](Images/ExternMonitor_QML1.png)